 You also have the option to have those replies automatically forwarded to an email address of your choice.
-Just ensure you enter a valid email address in the 'Optional forwarding address' box when providing the campaign's setup details (this can be done when creating a new campaign, or you can access it again by clicking on the first step, 'Create').
+Just ensure you enter a valid email address in the 'Optional forwarding address' box when providing the campaign's setup details (this can be done when creating a new campaign, or you can access it again by selecting the first step, 'Create').

-Note: Replies to test sends are not forwarded.
+Replies to test sends are not forwarded.

 If you leave this box blank, replies will be stored in the reporting area by default where you can read through all replies to the campaign.

 Our system will handle replies for 14 days after a contact was sent a campaign, after which time replies will be bounced by the system.